 On the other hand, the Right may not realize that it is not picnic time yet, and probably won’t be for a long time.
 A lot of suffering might be in store for everyone.
 Just because Trump is (or seems to be) well-meaning doesn’t mean it is going to end well.
 Abraham Lincoln was well-meaning, and he single-handedly plunged the country into the world’s bloodiest war up to that time, a war that might have been prevented by someone less radical and less well-meaning.

-As for World War III, we can only hope that the third one will be charm.
+As for World War III, one can only hope that the third one will be charm.